wp-plugins/wp-rss-multi-importer/readme.txt

 = Features =

 * Templates - choose from 8 different templates, create and style your own and save it
-* Import feed items (like news) and creates blog posts so readers can comment on them
+* Import feed items (like Google news) and creates blog posts so readers can comment on them..and put the posts into your own blog categories
 * Pagination option - select number of posts per page
 * Select number of posts per feed you want to show
 * Select number of posts on a page of your web site (when not in pagination mode)